mathjax/MathJax-website/_posts/2016/2016-09-01-mathjax-v2-7-beta-now-available.md

   last_name: Krautzberger
 ---

 Today we are entering the public beta phase of MathJax v2.7.
-MathJax v2.7 is primarily a bug-fix release with over 60 important bug fixe.
+MathJax v2.7 is primarily a bug-fix release with over 60 important bug fixes.
 In addition, this release adds several new features as an opt-in.
 The following are some of the highlights:

 1. *CommonHTML output improvements* Several important bugs in the layout model have been fixed, in particular tabular layout is now much more robust.
 2. *Accessibility extensions.* After the completion of the [MathJax Accessibility Extensions](https://www.mathjax.org/mathjax-accessibility-extensions-v1-now-available/), we are integrating the lightweight opt-in into the MathJax core.
 This allows readers to opt into the following features via the MathJax Menu: